Part One: Preface to Messages

 The GCP 2021 authors examined hundreds of different types of messages and developed a 4-category scheme, hence labeled "Elders' four A's".
 To review, a message is a statement (explicit or implicit) that presents a key aspect of a communication’s destination, implying the core strategy of targeting a specific audience.
-Messages should derive from key campaign objectives; without such objectives, messages may seem unclear to a target audience (and, eventually, to the senders themselves).
+Messages should derive from key campaign objectives; without such objectives, messages may seem unclear to a target audience (and, eventually, to the sources themselves).
 These campaign objectives represent what the source, or sender of the message, wishes to do: announce, advise, activate, and/or advocate.
-(Note that messages can manifest more than one or even all of these objectives, but in doing so may risk clarity!).
+(Note that messages can manifest more than one or even all of these objectives, but be careful; by doing so you may risk clarity!)

 Campaigns that announce involve a presentation that directs individuals as to where they can obtain services, buy a product, or (in the case of health fairs) get more information about a specific health issue.
 Announcement messages can also direct the individual to watch or read other media, or attend an event, which will then provide them with additional information and motivation.
 See this promotion of an upcoming health fair for a good example of an announcement.

 Campaigns that advise are characterized by factual statements regarding health behaviors, risk factors, medications, etc. Information objectives are fairly simple, knowledge-oriented factual statements informing the target audience about the positive and negative aspects of certain behaviors.
 Advising can help address the challenge of presenting new knowledge or clarifying misperceptions that people may have.
 Finally, this information may serve as a “booster shot,” reinforcing existing knowledge and reminding the target audience of certain issues.
-This example shows how to use Twitter for health care advice, including how best to disseminate curated or original information, the use of the right hashtags, why frequent communication is important, and ethical and legal guidelines.
+This highly useful example shows how to use Twitter for health care advice, including how best to disseminate curated or original information, the use of the right hashtags, why frequent communication is important, and ethical and legal guidelines.
 As most people spent far more time in their homes during the pandemic, health advising and coaching via social media helped to increase coping skills through meditation, yoga, and vigorous physical activity such as high-intensity interval training.

 Using both the heat and light of the message, campaigns that activate involve motivating or persuading the audience to attend to and act on the advice or other information presented.
 This is usually related to individual and small group behavior (to contrast with advocacy, described below).
-This example presents activation for confronting myths about vaccinations.
+This example presents strategies for activation for confronting myths about vaccinations.
 This other livelier piece appeals to Argentines' patriotism and their love of soccer to convince the population to take COVID-19 control measures.

 Campaigns with combined objectives are pieces that attempt to achieve two or more of the above objectives, as in this example from CDC.